Cook Inlet: Communities

 Most of Alaska's population is in the Cook Inlet area, with highest concentration in Anchorage.
 Along the East side of the Cook Inlet, the Kenai Peninsula is host to many smaller fishing communities, such as Kenai, Soldotna, Ninilchick, Anchor Point and Homer.
 Many residents of the Kenai rely on income generated from fisheries in the Cook Inlet.
-The west side of the Inlet is not connected to any major road systems and is typically accessed by boat or plane.
-Here you can find the village of Tyonek, Alaska, some oil camps, and many seasonal fishing camps.
+The west side of the Inlet is not connected to any major road systems and is typically accessed by boat or plane, including the village of Tyonek, Alaska, some oil camps, and many seasonal fishing camps.

 Resources

 The Cook Inlet Basin contains large oil and gas deposits including several offshore fields.
 As of 2005 there were 16 platforms in Cook Inlet, the oldest of which is the XTO A platform first installed by Shell in 1964, and newest of which is the Osprey platform installed by Forest Oil in 2000.
 Most of the platforms are operated by Union Oil, which was acquired by Chevron in 2005.
 There are also numerous oil and gas pipelines running around and under the Cook Inlet.
 The main destinations of the gas pipelines are to Kenai where the gas is primarily used to fuel commercial fertilizer production and a liquified natural gas (LNG) plant and to Anchorage where the gas is consumed largely for domestic uses.

 Alaska has approximately half the known coal reserves in the U.S. For decades, there has been a proposal to build a large coal mine (the Chuitna Coal Mine) on the west side of Cook Inlet near the Chuitna River, and the native village of Tyonek, Alaska.
-American Rivers has placed the Chuitna River on its list of the 10 most endangered rivers for 2007, based on the threat of this mine.
+American Rivers placed the Chuitna River on its list of America's Ten Most Endangered Rivers of 2007, based on the threat of this mine.